 Does my employer save money too?

-With a pension salary sacrifice scheme, your employer saves on national insurance contributions and may choose to pass these savings on to you through enhanced benefits or increased pension contributions.
-While some other benefit schemes can also generate national insurance savings for employers, this is not always the case.
+Yes, on the salary sacrifice schemes listed above, your employer also saves on national insurance contributions.
+Some may choose to pass these savings on to you through enhanced benefits or increased pension contributions.
+However, not all benefit schemes provide savings for employers.